Field trip: Peachtree Rock Heritage Preserve

 Logistics

-• Departure: Two 15-passenger vans from the School of the Earth, Ocean and Environment will be used to drive participants, with the trip from campus to the Peachtree Heritage Preserve taking roughly 30 minutes.
-Participants will leave from the University of South Carolina Devine Street parking lot adjacent to the Earth Water Science Building on the morning of July 24.
-More details on time and location will be provided closer to the event.
+- Departure: Two 15-passenger vans from the School of the Earth, Ocean and Environment will be used to drive participants, with the trip from campus to the Peachtree Heritage Preserve taking roughly 30 minutes.
+Participants will leave from the University of South Carolina parking lot adjacent to the Science & Technology Building (across the street from Jones PSC) on the morning of July 24.
+We will gather about 8:45 am and leave by 9:00 am.

 Location